 With a transformed brand, they forged ahead confidently.
 They became known for their last mile delivery in Singapore, winning accolades from customers and clients.
 Internet startups like Luxola and Honest Bee came knocking, asking Riverwood to develop customised logistics solutions for their newfangled business models.

 As they expanded their fleet, Riverwood's brand grew stronger.
 Eventually they caught the attention of the local press; they were featured in numerous publications.
 And when Amazon wanted to set foot on the island, Riverwood's name entered into the picture.
 The rest is history—beating all the big boys, Riverwood became the main service provider for Amazon Prime Now.
+Eventually, Riverwood grew to a size that it was acquired by a bigger logistics player.
+Good for Syafiq!

 Riverwood attests to the fact that branding is not just a superficial makeover but a transformative exercise which can propel businesses forward in ways beyond our imagination.